jfcantin/coursera-getncleandata/README.md

 # Getting and cleaning data course project

+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

+### Project files description
+Readme.md - this file.
+codebook.md : Descrition of the variables and the data.
+Transformations or work that you performed to clean up the data called CodeBook.md. run_analysis.Rmd : Main code file with all transformation and clean up operations documented. run_analysis.md : Knitted file including the code, the documentation and results. run_analysis.html : Knitted file including the code, the documentation and results Same content as run_analysis.md but in html format.
+UCIDataReader.R : Helper function to download and read the UCI project data. tidyData.txt : Tidy dataset resulting from run_analysis.Rmd

+### How to rerun the analysis
+The analysis can be reproduced by sourcing the run_analysis.Rmd file.
+The run_analysis.Rmd file will the source all required files including UCIDataReader.R.
+The run_analysis.Rmd file can also be re-knitted using knitr.

 The original data for the project is located here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 You should create one R script called run_analysis.R that does the following.
 1. Merges the training and the test sets to create one data set.